molmod/psiflow/docs/execution.md

 The execution parameters in the configuration script are strictly and deliberately kept separate from the main Python script that defines the workflow, in line with Parsl's philosophy *write once, run anywhere*.
-To execute the zeolite reaction example not on your local computer, but on remote compute resources (e.g. the Frontier exascale system at OLCF), you can __pass the relevant psiflow configuration file as an argument__:
+To execute the zeolite reaction example not on your local computer, but on remote compute resources (e.g. the Frontier exascale system at OLCF), you simply have to __pass the relevant psiflow configuration file as an argument__:

 ```console